 - Can the applicant do any other type of work?

-Are Family Members Eligible To Receive A Veteran’s SSA Benefits?
+Are Family Members Eligible to Receive a Veteran’s Social Security Benefits?

 There is an appeals process for those denied for SSA benefits.
-The SSA official site says there are be two basic categories for denial of SSA benefits – medical reasons and non-medical reasons.
+The SSA official site says there are two basic categories for denial of SSA benefits: medical reasons and nonmedical reasons.

 Those who need to appeal based on medical reasons must submit an Appeal Request and Appeal Disability Report.
 This report requires the applicant to furnish updated medical information including any tests, treatments, doctor visits, etc. since the SSA decision was made.

-Those who need to appeal an SSA decision based on non-medical reasons must contact their nearest local Social Security Office and request a review of the case and get an appeal.
-This can also be done by telephone, call 1-800-772-1213, to request the appeal.
+Those who need to appeal an SSA decision based on nonmedical reasons must contact their nearest Social Security Office and request a review of the case and get an appeal.
+This can also be done by calling 1-800-772-1213 to request the appeal.